-Medical benefits: Private- and public-sector employees up to age 60; household workers earning at least 1,000 pesos a month; and all self-employed persons with at least 1,000 pesos of monthly income.
+Medical benefits: Private- and public-sector employees, household workers, and self-employed persons up to age 60 earning at least 1,000 pesos a month; and overseas workers.

-Full coverage is provided to pensioners and retired persons, and limited coverage is provided to certain categories of people with low or no income.
+Full coverage is provided to pensioners and retired persons aged 60 or older who have at least 120 monthly contributions since 1972, and limited coverage is provided to certain categories of people with low or no income.